6 Month Old Suddenly Won’t Sleep Through the Night

 1. Keep the Environment Calm and Predictable

-A simple, consistent sleep space helps.
+A simple, consistent sleep space usually helps most at this age.

 2. Respond Without Overstimulating